vjavle/minimal-mistakes/_posts/2022-08-21-gitops+trunkbaseddev.md

 - **Blue/Green, Canary deployments and rollbacks** - using feature flags, behavior of code (finished or unfinished) can be put to test very easily.

 ### Con of Trunk Based Dev
 Trunk Based development does have a **con** as well.
-There is no escape of advancing parts of software at their own pace.
+There is no escape from advancing parts of software at their own pace.
 Some do it in branches, some do it within code.
 By doing in code, one gets above benefits.
 But without proper structure and frameworks, code can get a big switch statement.

 ### Summary
 Even with Trunk based dev and use of git, it is expected to have PR branches and hot fix branches.
 PR branches should not exists beyond 4 hours.
 Hot fix release branches should not exist beyond end of the current sprint.